 - All participants will need to provide a Certificate Of Attendance from the host institution confirming the duration of stay and the number of teaching hours before any funds can be released;

-- All claims for travel and subsistence must be made on the SOAS Expenses form and returned to the Staff Learning and Development Office in Room 472 no later than 30 days after the end of the visit.
-All receipts must be provided;
+- All claims for travel and subsistence must be made on the SOAS Agresso system and returned to the Staff Learning and Organisational Development Office in Room 511 no later than 30 days after the end of the visit.
+All receipts must be provided via Agresso;

 - For travel claims, the distance should be calculated from the real place of departure if the participant is already abroad on a non-Erasmus+ activity;

-- The focus of staff training mobilities has changed to that now the majority of the visit must focus on 'practical skills';
+- The focus of staff training mobilities has changed to that now the majority of the visit must focus on 'practical skills' and 'exchange of knowledge';

-- The staff member should disseminate learning to colleagues and should provide evidence of this to the Staff Learning & Development Manager.
+- The staff member should disseminate learning to colleagues and should provide evidence of this to the Head of Staff Learning & Organisational Development.